de-husk/cosm-orc/README.md

 * Deployments / Bootstrapping environments
 * Gas profiling

-This project is not yet intended to be used for mainnet.
+This project is not intended to be used for mainnet.

 ## Quick Start